MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -IncludedRecipients
-!!!
-Exchange Server 2010

-The IncludedRecipients parameter specifies how to filter recipients used to set the e-mail address policy.
-The AllRecipients value can be used only by itself.
-When multiple values of the IncludedRecipients parameter are separated by commas, the OR Boolean operator is applied.

-!!!
-Exchange Server 2013

-The IncludedRecipients parameter specifies how to filter recipients used to set the email address policy.
-The AllRecipients value can be used only by itself.
-When multiple values of the IncludedRecipients parameter are separated by commas, the OR Boolean operator is applied.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The IncludedRecipients parameter specifies a filter that's based on the recipient type.
 Valid values are: